Testosterone Rex (Hardback)

 Share this book

-SHORTLISTED FOR THE 2017 ROYAL SOCIETY INSIGHT INVESTMENT SCIENCE BOOKS PRIZE
+WINNER OF THE 2017 ROYAL SOCIETY INSIGHT INVESTMENT SCIENCE BOOK PRIZE

 ‘In addition to being hopeful, Fine is also angry.
 We should all be angry.
 Testosterone Rex is a debunking rumble that ought to inspire a roar.’
 Guardian